susam/emfy/README.md

     beginning of the line.
 Finally, type `M-e` to move to the end of the sentence.
-Without `sentence-end-double-space` set to `nil`, typing `M-e` moves the cursor all the way to the end of the line (i.e., after the second period).
-It ignores the first period as end of sentence because this period is followed by one space whereas Emacs expects two spaces after a period at the end of a sentence.
+Without `sentence-end-double-space` set to `nil`, typing `M-e` moves the cursor all the way to the end of the line (i.e., after the second full stop).
+It ignores the first full stop as end of sentence because it is followed by one space whereas Emacs expects two spaces at the end of a sentence.

     Now to verify that the above line of Emacs Lisp code works as expected, uncomment it again to enable it, save the file, restart Emacs, and then perform the above experiment again.
-With `sentence-end-double-space` set to `nil`, typing `M-e` moves the cursor to the end of the of first sentence (i.e., after the first period).
+With `sentence-end-double-space` set to `nil`, typing `M-e` moves the cursor to the end of the of first sentence (i.e., after the first full stop).
 This is what we normally expect these days.

     **Experiment B: Filling Paragraphs:** While writing text files, it is customary to limit the length of each line to a certain maximum